phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 3. Enhance with Provider props
 4. Enhance with TypeScript types

-With these 4 steps, we can extract common logic and share everywhere to compose React providers across React projects.
+With these 4 steps, we can extract common logic and share it everywhere to compose React providers across React projects.

-Hope you guys can find it's helpful and may resolve your current concern on how to compose React providers with TypeScript.
+I hope you guys can find it helpful and resolve your current concern on how to compose React providers with TypeScript.

 See you next time!